entrkjm/pythonAlgorithms/README.md

-# pythonAlgorithms
+# Python Algorithms

-# python algorithms in BJ are notetaken in purpose of study object-oriented language and data structure
+1. Python algorithms in BJ are notetaken in purpose of studying object-oriented language and data structure